 At the age of 17, Nyck made the move to car racing, jumping straight into Formula Renault 2.0.
 He finished the overall championship in fifth place and was awarded the title of ‘Rookie of the Year’.

 He won the 2014 the Formula Renault 2.0 Alps and Formula Renault 2.0 Eurocup Championships, moving up to DAMS and a Formula Renault 3.5 drive in 2015.

 In 2017, Nyck completed a season in Formula 2 for Racing Engineering, finishing 7th in the drivers championship.

-He will take on another year in F2 for 2018, but swapping seats from Racing Engineering to Prema Racing.
+He's taking on another year in F2 for 2018, this time with Prema Racing.

 Nyck can be found on Twitter: @nyckdevries